angoca/log4db2/README.txt

     CALL LOGADMIN.LOGS();

+From the CLP is:

     db2 "CALL LOGADMIN.LOGS()"

-Check the Usage section for more information about the levels, how to access the messages and configure the utility. https://github.com/angoca/log4db2/wiki/Usage
+Check the _Usage_ section for more information about the levels, how to access the messages and configure the utility. https://github.com/angoca/log4db2/wiki/Usage